ralf-o/archived-mojo-toolkit/README.md

   This class is quite similar to 'java.util.stream.Seqs' from the Java world, seqs in the Clojure world, streams in Scheme and Scala or lazy lists in Haskell (although the implementation and behavior details might be different).
-  Facebook provides a similar class called "Seq" in the "Immutable.js" library (see [here](http://facebook.github.io/immutable-js/docs/#/Seq))
+  Facebook provides a similar class also called "Seq" in the "Immutable.js" library (see [here](http://facebook.github.io/immutable-js/docs/#/Seq))

   With Seqs you can do things like the following: